Your percentage of operational ownership and costs

 Common Mistakes to Avoid

-Not adjusting for proportionate reduction.
-If a spacing unit contains 640 acres but your lease covers only 320 acres, your WI and NRI are proportionately reduced by 50%.
-Always confirm acreage in the drilling unit.
+Not adjusting NRI for proportionate reduction.
+If a spacing unit contains 640 acres but your lease covers only 320 acres, both your WI and NRI are proportionately reduced to cover only the leased acreage's share of production.
+A 100% WI on a half-unit lease covers only 50% of the well.

 Frequently Asked Questions